shakacode/react_on_rails/README.md

 ## Support

-### Need Help with Rails + Webpack + React?
+### Need Help with Rails + Webpack v4 + React?
 Want better performance?

 Aloha, I'm Justin Gordon the creator and maintainer of React on Rails.
-I offer a React on Rails **Pro Support Plan**, and I can help you with:
+I offer a [React on Rails Pro Support Plan](http://www.shakacode.com/work/shakacode-pro-support.pdf), and I can help you with:

-- Optimizing your webpack setup for React on Rails.
+* Optimizing your webpack setup to Webpack v4 for React on Rails.
-- Upgrading from older React on Rails to newer versions.
+* Upgrading from older React on Rails to newer versions (are using using the new Webpacker setup that avoids the asset pipeline?)
-- Better performance client and server side.
+* Better performance client and server side.
-- Migrating from Angular to React.
+* Efficiently migrating from Angular to React.
-- Best practices based on 4 years of React on Rails experience.
+* Best practices based on 4 years of React on Rails experience.
-- Early access to the React on Rails Pro Gem and Node code, including:
+* Early access to the React on Rails Pro Gem and Node code, including:
-  - ShakaCode's Node.js rendering server for better performance for server rendering (used now at egghead.io).
+  * ShakaCode's Node.js rendering server for better performance for server rendering (live at [egghead.io](https://egghead.io/)).
-  - Performance helpers, especially for server rendering
+  * Performance caching helpers, especially for server rendering
-  - Webpack configuration examples

 Please email me for a free half-hour project consultation, on anything from React on Rails to any aspect of web development.